Price: $199 (sport), $249 (classic)

 The Garmin Lily is a small and stylish smartwatch that will make you forget the bulky GPS wearables the brand is best known for.
 A new offering designed with first-time, female smartwatch users in mind, the $199 Garmin Lily is a gamble for the company that's paying off based on my experience so far.

-In the few days I've spent working on this Garmin Lily review-in-progress, I've enjoyed its barely-there feel and fashionable appearance, which is accentuated by a patterned lens that somehow doesn't obstruct the display.
+In the days I've spent working on this Garmin Lily review, I've enjoyed its barely-there feel and fashionable appearance, which is accentuated by a patterned lens that somehow doesn't obstruct the display.
 Of all the best smartwatches and best fitness trackers I've tested in recent memory, this one looks the most like actual jewelry.
+Yes, even more than the Fitbit Luxe.

 And it's not just aesthetics.
 The Garmin Lily is positioned as a Samsung Galaxy Watch Active 2 and Fitbit Versa 3 rival thanks to a bounty of health and fitness features for active users.
 That said, the lack of on-board GPS makes Garmin's newest midrange watch impractical for outdoor sport enthusiasts.
 So who is this watch for?